10 Financials Stocks Whale Activity In Today's Session - Citigroup (NYSE:C), Bank of America (NYSE:BAC)

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• For C (NYSE:C), we notice a put option sweep that happens to be bearish, expiring in 73 day(s) on December 19, 2025.
-This event was a transfer of 100 contract(s) at a $105.00 strike.
-This particular put needed to be split into 7 different trades to become filled.
-The total cost received by the writing party (or parties) was $100.5K, with a price of $1005.0 per contract.
-There were 1048 open contracts at this strike prior to today, and today 1236 contract(s) were bought and sold.
+• For GGAL (NASDAQ:GGAL), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on October 17, 2025.
+This event was a transfer of 200 contract(s) at a $32.00 strike.
+This particular call needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $69.9K, with a price of $350.0 per contract.
+There were 8921 open contracts at this strike prior to today, and today 807 contract(s) were bought and sold.

-• For MA (NYSE:MA), we notice a put option sweep that happens to be bearish, expiring in 73 day(s) on December 19, 2025.
-This event was a transfer of 34 contract(s) at a $595.00 strike.
-This particular put needed to be split into 12 different trades to become filled.
-The total cost received by the writing party (or parties) was $97.2K, with a price of $2860.0 per contract.
-There were 133 open contracts at this strike prior to today, and today 554 contract(s) were bought and sold.
+• For C (NYSE:C), we notice a put option sweep that happens to be bullish, expiring in 3 day(s) on October 17, 2025.
+This event was a transfer of 250 contract(s) at a $100.00 strike.
+This particular put needed to be split into 5 different trades to become filled.
+The total cost received by the writing party (or parties) was $28.0K, with a price of $112.0 per contract.
+There were 5124 open contracts at this strike prior to today, and today 632 contract(s) were bought and sold.

-• For JEF (NYSE:JEF), we notice a put option trade that happens to be bullish, expiring in 164 day(s) on March 20, 2026.
-This event was a transfer of 94 contract(s) at a $55.00 strike.
-The total cost received by the writing party (or parties) was $32.0K, with a price of $341.0 per contract.
-There were 111 open contracts at this strike prior to today, and today 94 contract(s) were bought and sold.
+• For TOST (NYSE:TOST), we notice a call option trade that happens to be bearish, expiring in 66 day(s) on December 19, 2025.
+This event was a transfer of 450 contract(s) at a $49.00 strike.
+The total cost received by the writing party (or parties) was $32.8K, with a price of $73.0 per contract.
+There were 2911 open contracts at this strike prior to today, and today 450 contract(s) were bought and sold.

-• Regarding GS (NYSE:GS), we observe a put option trade with bearish sentiment.
-It expires in 618 day(s) on June 17, 2027.
-Parties traded 3 contract(s) at a $780.00 strike.
-The total cost received by the writing party (or parties) was $30.3K, with a price of $10115.0 per contract.
-There were 80 open contracts at this strike prior to today, and today 56 contract(s) were bought and sold.
+• Regarding PRU (NYSE:PRU), we observe a put option trade with bearish sentiment.
+It expires in 247 day(s) on June 18, 2026.
+Parties traded 22 contract(s) at a $110.00 strike.
+The total cost received by the writing party (or parties) was $28.1K, with a price of $1280.0 per contract.
+There were 517 open contracts at this strike prior to today, and today 307 contract(s) were bought and sold.

 Options Alert Terminology